BeepBoopBit/HLInt/Documentation/main.md

 * `ObjectTypeString* parseToString(ObjectType *variable)`
     * Converts a variable to a string type and returns it.
 If conversion is not possible, it prints an error message and returns 'nullptr'.

-* `void writeToFile()`
-    * Writes the contents of the variableTable to a file in a specific format.
-This includes saved information about integer and double variables.

-* `void saveToFile()`
-    * Saves the symbol table to a file and closes the file.

 ##### Debug

 * `void printVariableTable()`